followthwhiterabbit/Data-Structures-and-Algorithms/README.md

 The repository contains the implementation of the data structures and algorithms with and without using STL containers.

-The data structures covered in the repository are
+The data structures covered in the repository are: <br />
 1 - Linked lists and Arrays
 2 - Stacks
 3 - Queues